Firework Rockets are, in short, simple in design. A union of a typical firework aerial shell on top of a motor, that propels it into the sky.

 Mainly, when the fuse burns, the sparks ignite the rocket composition inside the motor casing.
 This makes enough trail of sparks to lift the entire firework, with the help of the stick to balance it.

-When all of the motor mixture has been drained, The flame goes in the fire hole to burn the stars or components, that are set within the head.
+When all of the motor mixtures has been drained, The flame goes in the fire hole to burn the stars or components, that are set within the head.

 There are plenty of firework for selection on the market right now.
 Varying in size, big or small.
 But they all work in the same way.